jfirebaugh/konacha/README.md

 ## Templates / Fixtures

-Matcha has no template (a.k.a.
+Konacha has no template (a.k.a.
 HTML fixture) support of its own.
 Instead, we suggest you use Sprocket's built in support for JavaScript template (`.jst`) files.
 Add a `spec/javascripts/templates` directory, place template files there (using any JS template language supported by Sprockets), require them in your spec or spec_helper, and render them into the `#test` div.

 For example, in `spec/javascripts/templates/hello.jst.ejs`:

-    <h1>Hello Matcha!</h1>
+    <h1>Hello Konacha!</h1>

 In `spec_helper.js`: